Jeriooo/Analytics-Jeremie_Verodoodt/README.md

     Financial modeling: Business modeling (Operatinal, Cash flow and Capital expenditure) and valuation (Company and real estate)

-"As a general rule, the most sucessful person in life is the one that has the most information"

 ## 1. DATA ENGINEERING:
 >Generation and development of data into reliable and timely information.